techidaily/site-games-able/source/_posts/navigating-the-nyt-power-network.md

 ## What Is the New York Times' Connections Game?

  Connections is a daily logic puzzle created and curated by the New York Times.
-It's available to play online for free by visiting[the Connections website](https://www.nytimes.com/games/connections) on desktop or mobile.
-Or you can play it on[the New York Times Games app](https://www.nytimes.com/crosswords/apps) , which is home to all the publication's various games.
+It's available to play online for free by visiting [the Connections website](https://www.nytimes.com/games/connections) on desktop or mobile.
+Or you can play it on [the New York Times Games app](https://www.nytimes.com/crosswords/apps) , which is home to all the publication's various games.

 ![The NYT Connections homepage inviting you to play](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/nyt-connections-click-play-screen.png)

  The New York Times has offered a crossword since 1942\.
 But in more recent years, the NYT has introduced a broader range of games.
 These include Spelling Bee, Letter Boxed, Tiles, Vertex, and Wordle.
-The latter being a phenomenon that spawned[countless Wordle alternatives and spin-offs](https://www.makeuseof.com/best-wordle-alternatives/) .
+The latter being a phenomenon that spawned [countless Wordle alternatives and spin-offs](https://www.makeuseof.com/best-wordle-alternatives/) .

  In 2023,[the New York Times launched Connections](https://www.nytimes.com/2023/06/26/crosswords/new-game-connections.html) .
 The game has since grown in popularity due to being simple to play but difficult to master.
 The basic rules are simple enough for anyone to understand, but actually succeeding at the game day-in, day-out can be a tough ask.